aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/direct-calculation-of-custom-function-without-writing-it-in-a-worksheet/_index.md

 This topic explains how you can directly calculate your custom functions without first writing them in a worksheet.
 Please use the [**Worksheet::CalculateFormula(System::String formula, CalculationOptions opts)**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/calculateformula/) method for this purpose.

 Please see the following sample code that illustrates the usage of this method.
-We have used a custom function named MyCompany::CustomFunction() and we calculate its value as "Aspose.Cells." by ourselves and then this value is automatically concatenated with the value of cell A1 which is "Welcome to " by the calculation engine and the final calculated value returns as "Welcome to Aspose.Cells.".
-As you can see in the code, we have not written our custom function anywhere in a worksheet and it is calculated directly by our own custom logic.
+We have used a custom function named `MyCompany::CustomFunction()` and we calculate its value as **“Aspose.Cells.”** ourselves; this value is then automatically concatenated with the value of cell A1, which is **“Welcome to ”**, by the calculation engine.
+The final calculated value is **“Welcome to Aspose.Cells.”** As you can see in the code, we have not written our custom function anywhere in a worksheet, and it is calculated directly by our own custom logic.

 ### **Programming Sample**